mosip/documentation/docs/ABIS-APIs.md

 **The structure of the encrypted data downloaded from referenceURL**

 The data downloaded would be base64 encoded.
 Hence, after decoding the data will be in the below format.
-It will be divided in two Parts after splitting using KEY_SPLITTER.
+It will be divided in two Parts after splitting using #KEY_SPLITTER#.

-Encrypted Key Data | KEY_SPLITTER | Encrypted Actual Data
+Encrypted Key Data | #KEY_SPLITTER# | Encrypted Actual Data
 ----------|--------------|-----------
-Part 1    | KEY_SPLITTER | Part 2
+Part 1    | #KEY_SPLITTER# | Part 2

 **Part 1:**